wanghaisheng/responsive-landing-page-starter/content/blog/en/introducing-the-meetings-api.md

 outdated: false
 replacement_url: ""
 ---
-If you need an integrated video solution in your applications, but don't have time or resources to build out video capabilities, then the Meetings API is right for you.
-It allows you to add real-time, high quality interactive video meetings into your webapps, with only a few lines of code.
+If you need an integrated video solution in your applications but don't have time or resources to build out video capabilities, then the Meetings API is right for you!
+It allows you to add real-time, high-quality interactive video meetings into your Web Apps with only a few lines of code.

 ## How does it work?